 - Cool to room temperature on a wire rack, cover and refrigerate for a few hours before serving.
 You can make it 2 days ahead and keep refrigerated, always well covered to prevent dryness.

-- Beat cold cream with sour cream/cream cheese and powdered sugar in a medium bowl.
+- Beat 1 cup heavy or heavy whipping cream, cold, with 1 ½ tablespoons cream cheese and 3 tablespoons powdered sugar in a medium bowl.

 Rate and review this recipe